Modern History: The Story of Casper Hegner • July 1st, 2014

 The Hegner House was well on the way toward this goal almost 80 years ago.

 Lay people of the day were somewhat puzzled by this brash building.
 Contemporaries of Hegner insist that the house was “a subject of great merriment” for the general public.
 University Boulevard running east of the property was, in 1935, a simple two-lane road.
-There was not much else there; horse pastures to the east and only 4-5 houses around at the beginning of the neighborhood.
+There was not much else there; horse pastures to the east and only a 4-5 houses around at the beginning of the neighborhood.
 People would drive by and try to imagine “What was that man thinking?”

 The nearby neighborhood is now going through the scrape-off / pop-top syndrome typical of many Denver neighborhoods.
 The house was in jeopardy of being irretrievably altered or destroyed just a few short years ago.
 It is still regarded with skepticism by those who do not appreciate this particular aesthetic.